skpr/compass/README.md

 ## Trace

-Compass provides developers with aggregated trace data for determining:
+Compass provides developers with 2 types of traces:

-* How many times a function was called
+* Complete - All function calls.
-* Total execution time for a function
+* Aggregated - Functions executed within the same span are combined.

 Below is a condensed example: